Contracts of Employment

 - Disciplinary procedure.

 All of the above can be included separately in a contract of employment, staff handbook or available online via a company intranet.

-You are required to provide your employees with a written statement of their particulars of employment within two months of their start date.
+You are required to provide your employees with a written statement of their particulars of employment on day 1 of their employment.